Reds vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- Cincinnati has a record of 1-6 when it's set as an underdog of +120 or more by sportsbooks this season.

-- The Reds have an implied victory probability of 45.5% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Reds have a 51.2% chance of coming away with a victory in the contest.

-- So far this season, Cincinnati and its opponents have hit the over in 10 of its 15 games with a total.
+- Cincinnati and its opponents have gone over the total this season in 10 of its 16 opportunities.

 - The Reds have yet play a game with a spread this season.